mwmcnall/303_Project_1/Evaluator/README.md

 		- switch / case (inside eval_op method in .cpp)
 - Feel free to leave // TODO: comments within code if you realize there is an error case not checked or future functionality you don't wish to implement atm

-## Missing functionality
+## Missing functionality (Updated 7/1)
 - Precedence currently completely ignored
 	- Meaning that it reads from left to right and only applies operators in order, it doesn't understand PEMDAS atm
 - No parenthesis functionality.
 	- Refer to Infix_To_Postfix.cpp for how that was implemented (in Assignment 3 folder)
-- Current operators the class understands:
-	- plus
-	- minus
-	- divide
-	- multiply
-	- modulus
-- All test cases MUST have spaces between every operator and every number
+- Some final Error Checking cases